Online Consultation

 Understanding Missed Periods and Not Pregnant

-Even if your pregnancy test is negative, it’s important to understand the reasons why missed period may occur.
+Even if your pregnancy test is negative, it’s important to understand the reason for hormonal imbalance and how it can affect your menstrual cycle.
 First, you need to know how and why periods come regularly.
 The menstrual cycle is regulated by two hormones secreted by our brain, known as LH (Luteinizing Hormone) and FSH (Follicle-Stimulating Hormone).

 These hormones act on your ovaries, leading to the production of two other hormones: estrogen and progesterone.
 These hormones are responsible for building up the lining of the uterus.
 When pregnancy does not occur, the levels of these hormones drop, causing the uterine lining to shed, which is what we recognize as a period.

 Essentially, your periods come regularly due to the regulation of these hormones.
 If there are any factors that cause these hormones to become irregular, your periods may also become irregular or be missed altogether.
-Understanding these factors is crucial to addressing the reasons why missed period can happen, even when a pregnancy test is negative.
+Understanding these factors is crucial to addressing hormonal imbalance in women and why missed periods symptoms can appear even when a pregnancy test is negative.

 Common Causes of Missed Periods